BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

 worker.uniqueJvmRouteName.port=0000
 {% endhighlight %}

-That information about unique "jvmRoute" parameter should be shared with load balancer.
+This information about unique "jvmRoute" parameter should be shared with load balancer.
 You need to explicitly configure your load balancer to recognize if the requests contain that information.
-As for Java based application, that configuration you might add unique instance name to JSESSION_ID cookie.
+As for Java based application, you might add unique instance name to JSESSION_ID cookie.
 This cookie might be analyzed by load balancer to know from which machine/instance the request came from.

 Summing up all the steps and their results, verification of application's configuration allowed me to abandon focusing on wrong behavior of session